Edwin McAlpine, Baron McAlpine of Moffat: Career

 Edwin was the second son of William Hepburn McAlpine.
-In common with his elder brother Tom and younger brother Malcolm, he joined the family firm when he left Oundle School at the age of 18, becoming a partner in the 1950s.
+He joined the family firm when he left Oundle School at the age of 18, becoming a partner in the 1950s.
 In 1955, he became deputy chairman of the Nuclear Power Plant Co., becoming the chairman four years later, overseeing the construction of seven nuclear power stations for Sir Robert McAlpine.

 He was knighted in 1963 and was made a life peer as Baron McAlpine of Moffat, of Medmenham in the County of Buckinghamshire on 21 February 1980.
 He inherited the family baronetcy in 1983 on the death of his brother Tom.

 He was an enthusiastic racehorse breeder and owned his own stud at Henley-on-Thames, was chairman of Sandown Park Racecourse and was a frequent gambler.

 Family

-On 8 December 1930 McAlpine married Ella Mary Gardner Garnett (d.
-1987).
-They had four children: Patricia (b.
-1932), William (1936–2018), (Robert) Alistair (1942–2014), and David (b.
-1946).
+On 8 December 1930 McAlpine married Ella Mary Gardner Garnett (died 1987).
+They had four children: Patricia (born 1932), William (1936–2018), (Robert) Alistair (1942–2014), and David (born 1946).
 The sons also joined the family firm.